vnajraj/eywa_scrape/README.md

 # what's used

 1. requests-html for web scraping
-2. requests for fetching token
-3. graphqlclient for loading data into eywa
+2. eywa_client for comms with eywa

 # misc